 Look for witnesses.
 Did anyone run over to help you?
 Anyone standing around that saw the whole thing?
 Obtain their contact information and cooperation.
 Establish a rapport with them, thank them, and explain how important it is for them to be available later on if necessary.
 Explain that you need their help.

 Knowing what to look for and who to ask is why experts are needed to collect all the available evidence to make certain your case is as strong as possible.
 Chances are you and your passengers were in shock or too injured to collect evidence.
-Now your legal team will need to reconstruct the accident and look for probable causes.

 Types of Evidence Needed After the Truck Accident